 Differentiation occurred not only between teips.
-Magomed Mamakaev, the most influential Soviet scholar of the teip, claims that already in the 16-17th centuries teip ceased to be that "wonderful organization where everyone was equal and disputes were resolved by the collective of people, whom it affected" (Mamakaev: 1973:7).
-As a Soviet historian, Mamakaev explained the Wajnakh teip by the Marxist sociology of the tribe.
-The main means of production of the tribe - land - was owned collectively.
+Magomed Mamakaev, the most influential Soviet scholar of teip, claims that already in the 16-17 century teip ceased being that "wonderful organization where everyone was equal and disputes were resolved by the collective of people, whom it affected" (Mamakaev: 1973:7).
+As a Soviet historian, Mamakaev explained Vajnakh teip, based on the Marxist sociology of tribe.
+The main means of production of tribe - land - was owned collectively.
 As agriculture developed collective property impeded production and land was now owned by extended families.
-The tribe fragmented into extended families and family communities, which in their turn gradually dusintegrated into individual families.
-This way the tribal community was replaced by the village community, where arable land was owned privately, while the forests, and the pastures remained collective property (quoted in Martirosian 1933:26).

-According to Mamakaev, this process was complete in Chechnya in the 17th and 18th century.
-Although the expansionism of feudalizing families encountered strong resistance from the rest of the mountaineers, "their historical development happened steadily along the lines of increasing of feudal property at the expense of community lands" (Mamakaev:1973: 7).
-The scholars Kusheva and Usmanov noted two parallel processes unfolding inside Wajnakh communities at that time - the strengthening of the rich teips against the weak ones and social differentiation inside the teip, i.e. the the emergence of teip elites (Kusheva and Usmanov 1978: 110).
+The tribe fragmented into extended families and family communities, which in their turn gradually decomposed into individual families.
+This way a tribal community was replaced by a village community, where the arable land was in private property, while forest, pastures remained collectively owned (quoted in Martirosian 1933:26).
+According to Mamakaev, in Chechnya this process was complete in the 17th and 18th century.
+Although the expansionism of feudalizing families encountered stronger resistance on behalf of the rest of the mountaineers, "the historical development happened steadily along the lines of increasing of feudal property at the expense of community lands" (Mamakaev:1973: 7).
+Scholars Kusheva and Usmanov noted two parallel processes unwrapping inside the Vajnakh communities at that time - strengthening of rich teips against the weak ones and social differentiation inside teip, i.e. the the emergence of teip elites (Kusheva and Usmanov 1978: 110).
+According to Soviet scholars, teip deterioration was economically driven.

-In 1931 the Soviet researcher M. Kosven proposed a theory of patronimia, which he later developed and turned into quite an influential Soviet methodology for the analysis of North Caucasian kinship structures.
-Kosven defined patronimia as a group of families, which emerged as a result of segmentation of family community and which to some degree retained their economic, public and ideological unity (Kosven: 1964:1).
-Patronymia emerged in tribal conditions but it survived subsequent formations, and with the development of society it underwent deep transformations, from the archaic tribal form to the state of disintegration and, finally, to the "remnant" condition (Kosven: 1964:2).
+In 1931 Soviet researcher M. Kosven proposed a theory of patronymia, which he later developed and turned into quite an influential Soviet methodology for the analysis of North Caucasian kinship structures.
+Kosven defined patronymia as a group of families, which emerged as a result of segmentation of family community and which to some degree retained their economic, public and ideological unity (Kosven: 1964:1).
+Patronymia emerged in tribal conditions but it survived the subsequent formations, and with the development of the society it underwent deep transformations, from archaic tribal form to the state of decomposition and finally to the "remnant" condition (Kosven: 1964:2).

-Patronimia grows and divides, thus giving birth to a complicated structure of small and large patronymias, which resemble concentric circles or groupings (Kosven: 1964:2).
-Patronymia disintegrates since its history is a process of gradual and inevitable development of private property, while retaining some degree of collectivism.
-(Kosven 1964:5).
-The ideological dimension of patronymia was maintained by the participation of all its members in celebrations and important family events - weddings, births, funerals which kept the identity strong (Kosven 1964:7).
+Patronymia grows and divides, thus giving birth to a complicated structure of small and large patronymias, which resemble concentric circles or groupings (Kosven: 1964:2).
+Patronymia decomposes since its history is a process of gradual and inevitable development of private property, while retaining some degree of collectivism (Kosven 1964:5).
+Ideological dimension of patronymia was maintained by participation of all its members in celebrations and important family events - weddings, births, funerals which kept the identity strong (Kosven 1964:7).
 Kosven considered Chechen and Ingush teips to be an example of patronymia (Kosven: 1961:38, 45).